fuzzylita/fuzzylita.github.io/_posts/2017-08-08-building_a_better_insert_thing_here.markdown

 and slowly came to realize that I was in the wrong place for a lifelong career.

 Many of my friends are software engineers, working on really interesting problems (and a few frivolous ones).
 I was envious of their work and their technical know-how.
 So many cool things they could make.
-So many dryly hilarious programs, inside jokes, and stupid nonsense they could create, just for the lols.
+So many dryly hilarious programs, inside jokes, and stupid nonsense they could build on a whim, just for the lols.

 (I mean, come on.
 [This](http://terriblecolors.com/) is sheer brilliance.)